hardianlawi/hardianlawi/README.md

 ### Hi there 👋

-- 👨🏻‍💻 I’m currently building a platform where users could discourse productively and in trustworth manner.
+- 👨🏻‍💻 I’m currently building a platform where users could discourse productively and in trustworthy manner.
 (Full-time)
 - 👯 I’m looking to collaborate on any "high impact" projects such as open-source ML tools, kaggle, and so forth.

 ## Stats Right Now!